VATSIM-UK/core/CONTRIBUTING.md

 * Create a new branch (with the name `<issue_number>-<name>`, replacing issue_number with the issue number you're resolving)
  * The exception to this is where an entire feature is being tackled, spanning multiple issues.
 In this case you can create a `feature/<name>` branch.
 * Commit your changes
- * When writing commit messages, consider closing your issues via the commit message (by starting the message with "fix #22" or "fixes #22" and then your description.
+ * When writing commit messages, consider changing the state your issues via the commit message (by including the issue ID and the state name in your message `CORE-33 #testing #comment Fixed some stuff.`)
-  * The issues will be referenced in the first instance and then closed once the MR is accepted.
-* **Add any important setps that must be followed on deployment to the README.md file**
+* **Add any important steps that must be followed on deployment to the README.md file**
 * Push the commit(s) to your fork
-* Submit a merge request (MR) to **our** development branch
+* Submit a Pull Request (PR) to **our** development branch
-* The MR title should describe the change that has been made
+* The PR title should describe the change that has been made and contain the issue ID. (`ISSUE_ID - SUMMARY`)
-* The MR description should confirm what changes have been made, how you know they're correct (with references)
+* The PR description should confirm what changes have been made, how you know they're correct (with references)
  * It is expected that all submissions have associated test cases.
-* Ensure you link any relevant issues in the merge request (you can type hash and the issue ID, eg #275).
-Comment on those issues linking back to the MR (you can reference MRs using the format !<MR_ID> for example !22).
+* Ensure you link any relevant issues in the Pull Request by including the Issue ID in the title.
+This will automatically link the issue to the Pull Request.
-* Be prepared to answer any questions about your MR when it is reviewed for acceptance.
+* Be prepared to answer any questions about your PR when it is reviewed for acceptance.

-**If you are actively working on a large change** consider creating the MR early but prefixing it with [WIP] as this will prevent it from being accepted *but* let other people know you're working on that issue.
+**If you are actively working on a large change** consider creating the PR early but prefixing it with [WIP] as this will prevent it from being accepted *but* let other people know you're working on that issue.

 # Expectations
 As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting merge requests or patches, and other activities.